Chris Howland

-Chris Howland (30 July 1928 – 29 November 2013) was a British radio and television presenter, schlager singer and actor who was active in Germany for most of his career.
+Chris Howland (30 July 1928 – 29 November 2013) was an English radio and television presenter, schlager singer and actor who was active in Germany for most of his career.
 He began as Germany's first disc jockey with the NWDR in Hamburg, becoming popular, later also as television presenter.
-His most popular show was Musik aus Studio B, running from 1961 to 1969.

-Life and career
+Early years

 John Christopher Howland was born in London on 30 July 1928; his father was a journalist for the BBC, and his mother a photographer.
 He played the piano as a child.
 His father left the family when he was two; thereafter, he was educated mostly in boarding schools while his mother worked full-time.
 He was brought up in Southern England and became a professional beekeeper.
 Drafted to the army in 1945, he was stationed in Germany a year later.

+Career

 Radio and singing

 In 1948, Howland began to work for the BFN, the broadcaster of the British army, in Hamburg, Germany, and was promoted to chief speaker and head of the music department.
 He moved on to the NWDR (the precursor of the NDR) in 1952 as Germany's first disc jockey, named Schallplatten-Jockey.
 The British programmes were popular among German youths who would rather listen to British music than to the comparatively slow contemporary German music.
 His popularity soon exceeded his actual target audience.
 He continued talking about records at the Cologne office of the NWDR (the precursor of the WDR) in 1954.

 He made his debut as a singer, in German, arguing that many pop singers were successful without a professional singing voice, and he could do the same.
 He landed two hits, one of them the schlager "Das hab ich in Paris gelernt".

+Arguably his most popular show was Musik aus Studio B, running from 1961 to 1969.

 Later in his career, he worked as a radio presenter, including the series Spielereien mit Schallplatten for WDR 4, and continued till three days before his death.